Samsung

 Bixby 2.0 and controlling the smart home

-Samsung says Bixby will be found in TVs, refrigerators, home speakers and smartphones, plus a range of other gadgets, devices and household appliances.
-With regard to seeing Bixby on non-Samsung devices and in third-party apps, Samsung said: "The doors will be wide open for developers to choose and model how users interact with Bixby in their services across all application domains."
+Samsung says Bixby will be found in TVs, refrigerators, home speakers, smartphones, and a range of other gadgets, devices, and household appliances.
+Regarding seeing Bixby on non-Samsung devices and in third-party apps, Samsung said, "The doors will be wide open for developers to choose and model how users interact with Bixby in their services across all application domains."

-This includes apps in the sports, food, entertainment and travel sectors, Samsung added.
+Samsung added that This includes sports, food, entertainment, and travel apps.

-Being a manufacturer of products like TVs, entertainment systems, fridges, washing machines, dryers, robotic vacuum cleaners and more, it makes perfect sense for Samsung to offer control of these with Bixby.
+As a manufacturer of products such as TVs, entertainment systems, fridges, washing machines, dryers, robotic vacuum cleaners, and more, Samsung makes perfect sense to offer control of these with Bixby.

 But with Alexa and Google Assistant already in this space, Samsung has some catching up to do if Bixby is to control our future smart homes.
 Samsung said in a statement on January 31: "Samsung will also improve the connectivity and usability of home appliances by expanding the application of Bixby."

-We will likely learn much more about the future of Bixby at the launch of the Galaxy S9 on February 25.
+We will likely learn much more about Bixby's future at the launch of the Galaxy S9 on February 25.

 GearBrain Compatibility Find Engine